matthewmakhl/verify-captcha/README.md

 # Introduction
-This project aim to verify the rather complicated captcha while signing into a website that I wanted to scrap information from.
+This project aim to verify the rather complicated captcha from a website that I wanted to scrap information.

 Difficulties in verifying this captcha
 - Images with various size